Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 He resigned from this group.

-Because the jig was up.
+He was disgraced because the jig was up.

-You know, what they did was to go to Trump rallies and pretend to be Trump supporters.
+What they did was to go to Trump rallies and pretend to be Trump supporters.

-They were wearing Trump supporter t-shirts and they started beating up on people.
+They were wearing Trump supporter t-shirts, and they started beating up on people.

 They started raising hell.